Accounting and Tax

 A CPA can set up a savings bucket approach: allocate a percentage of your net profits into tax savings, operations, growth, personal, and retirement.
 Instead of wondering how much to “set aside for taxes,” you have a plan.

-Creators face unique risks: chargebacks, content takedowns, fan disputes, fluctuating platform policies.
+Creators face unique risks: chargebacks, content takedowns, fan disputes, and fluctuating platform policies.
 While a CPA isn’t a content lawyer, they understand the business side:

 When you choose a CPA who understands the creator model, you’re not just “preparing tax returns”; you’re building a resilient financial base.
 That is one of the key benefits of having a CPA.